Felix-gto/drums/README.md

 # Drum Kit

-#### A simple website where you can play some drum sounds using your keyboard mouse 🙂.
+#### A simple website where you can play some drum sounds using your keyboard or mouse 🙂.
 ### This website was part of the curriculum of the Udemy Course:
 ### [The Complete 2022 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/)